BedrockTweaks/Files/CONTRIBUTING.md

 ### JSON UI
 JSON UI must follow [Bedrock Wiki JSON UI Best Practices](https://wiki.bedrock.dev/json-ui/best-practices.html).

+### Pack Priority
+Packs in the packs.json are ordered by priority, the higher the pack the higher the priority.

+`alternate_block_destruction >>> black_nether_bricks >>> lush_grass_all_round`

+The pack generator will add the packs to the generated file by priority order.
+If a file already exists, the generator will skip it to not add the same file again.

 #

 If you notice any files not following the Style Guide feel free to open a PR.